 - And other days as may be designated by the President.

 - Holidays are considered to extend over a 24-hour period.
 When a holiday falls on Saturday, the preceding Friday is observed.
 When a holiday falls on Sunday, the following Monday is observed.
 Notwithstanding the foregoing observations for holidays falling on the weekend, units/departments that operate 24 hours a day and/or 7 days a week may choose to observe the holiday on the actual day of the holiday.
 The holiday schedule for these 24/7 operations will be determined by the unit/department.
 Employees required to work on the day the holiday is observed in their unit/department and entitled to receive premium pay, as described in Section 340.040C below, will receive holiday pay and premium pay only on the day the holiday is observed in their unit/department.

 - Eligibility -- Regular employees entitled to receive pay up to a maximum of eight (8) hours for official University holidays include all full-time Administrative, Service & Support employees, whether or not they are scheduled to work on the holiday, with 99% to 75% FTE employees to receive holiday pay on a prorata basis.

 - Special Religious Holidays -- The observance of special religious holidays may be permitted by the employee's supervisor.
-In such cases, time off is charged to accumulated vacation leave, personal days, compensatory time or leave without pay.
+In such cases, time off is charged to accumulated PTO, compensatory time or leave without pay.

 Further HR Policy Provisions